-At Yale, she worked as a dramaturg with August Wilson on his Pulitzer Prize-winning play, The Piano Lesson and with the MacArthur Award-winning director Lee Breuer on The Warrior Ant.
-More recently, she performed as an endurance interviewer in the Chinese artist Liu Ding’s live art piece, The Unerasable, in the 2012 Taipei Biennial.
+At Yale, she worked as a dramaturg with August Wilson on his Pulitzer Prize-winning play The Piano Lesson and with the MacArthur Award-winning director Lee Breuer on The Warrior Ant.
+She also worked as a production dramaturg for her fellow classmate Lynn Nottage’s plays.
+More recently, Cheng performed as an endurance interviewer in the Chinese artist Liu Ding’s live art piece, The Unerasable, in the 2012 Taipei Biennial.

-Cheng has coedited (with Gabrielle Cody) a critical anthology entitled Reading Contemporary Performance: Theatricality Across Genres (Routledge, 2016), which maps out — through Cheng’s theory of the theatrical matrix — multiple entry points into the discussion of contemporary performance.
+Cheng has coedited, with Dr. Gabrielle Cody, a critical anthology entitled Reading Contemporary Performance: Theatricality Across Genres (2016), which maps out — through Cheng’s theory of the theatrical matrix — multiple pathways into the discussion of contemporary performance.

 This fall, Cheng will serve as an onsite art critic in Multiversity: 2017 ArTrend International Performance Art Festival, to be held in Tainan, Taiwan.